PatrykKozak/basic-arithmetic-using-C/README.md

 # basic-arithmetic-using-C
-Simply code in C calculating areas of various shapes
+Simple code in C calculating areas of various shapes